asherdub/testing-starterkit/README.md

     php core/console --starterkit --install asherdub/testing-starterkit

-Use "r" when prompted to replace the entire source folder if you have already installed a kit in your PatternLab project.
+Use "r" if prompted to replace the entire source folder if you have already installed a kit in your PatternLab project.

 ## Edit Files